publicJorn/tree-shaking-ui-library-esbuild/README.md

 - `ui-library` contains the design system/UI library
 - `app` is the application consuming the UI library

+## The _explore_ branch

+Here I'll start adding stuff from [https://gitlab.com/commonground/core/design-system]() so I can learn what esbuild transforms are needed, etc.
+The eventual goal is to replace the Commonground Design System (which is build with webpack) with this.

 ## Set it up

 Go to the project root and copy/paste this: